Qatar crisis: Can Rex Tillerson fix this mess?

 Some of the grievances against Qatar are legitimate and perhaps can be addressed by Tillerson -- for example, using the US to monitor terror financing -- and wrapped into a package to defuse this round of tensions.

 But even if Tillerson can manage an agreement that defuses the current crisis, it won't fix the problem.
-Saudi Arabia, particularly under the leadership of the crown prince, seems determined to turn Qatar into a semi-vassal, and if he could, he would engineer regime change.
+Saudi Arabia, particularly under the leadership of the crown prince, seems determined to turn Qatar into a semi-vassal state, and if he could, he would engineer regime change.

 However, even if Qatar agrees to tone down al-Jazeera programing and stop funding and hosting unfriendly Islamists, Doha won't abandon its independent foreign policy nor cut ties with Iran, with whom it shares a huge natural gas field.

 Tillerson may end up in a truly thankless spot.
 If he fails in his first highly personalized diplomatic role, the media will hammer him as will his boss if he pushes the Saudis too hard.
-If he succeeds, the world might end up with a temporary fix that could easily come undone.
+If he succeeds, the US might end up with a temporary fix that could easily come undone.

-We can admire his risk-readiness, but he may be about to discover that, as Lebanese historian Kamal Salibi has said, great powers meddle in the affairs of small tribes at their own risk.
+Tillerson appears to have initiated this mission on his own.
+We can admire his risk-readiness.
+But the Secretary may be about to discover that, as Lebanese historian Kamal Salibi has said, great powers meddle in the affairs of small tribes at their own risk.